openhie/instant/docs/docs/concepts/package-arch.md

   <img alt="Package architecture" src={useBaseUrl('img/package-arch.png')} />
 </div>

-See [creating packages](creating-packages.md) for more information on how to create your own packages to extend instant OpenHIE.
+A number of essential packages are bundled with Instant OpenHIE, however, it is designed to be extended for implementation specific need.
+See [creating packages](../how-to/creating-packages) for more information on how to create your own packages to extend instant OpenHIE.